Leader Bank Pavilion

-The Leader Bank Pavilion is an outdoor amphitheater located in Boston, Massachusetts, used for concerts.
-It seats 5,000.
-Its season runs from May until October.
+Leader Bank Pavilion is an outdoor amphitheater in Boston, Massachusetts, United States.
+Seating 5,000, it is used for concerts from May to October of each year.
 The venue originally opened in August 1994 near Fan Pier.
 Due to land rights, it closed at the end of its season in 1998 and the tensile structure was relocated to its current location in South Boston, where it reopened in July 1999.